primefaces/primefaces/docs/10_0/core/csv.md

 ## Bean Validation

-CSV has built-in integration with Bean Validation by validating the constraints defined with annotations at client side.
+CSV has built-in integration with Bean Validation, by validating the constraints defined with annotations at client side.

 ```xhtml
 <h:form>